Ashe/Thesis/Docs/about.md

 # Pathfinding to the right decision - Ashley Smith
 ## Overview

 This project aims to investigate further uses for established pathfinding algorithms.
 Traditionally, algorithms such as A* are about getting from $A$ to $B$ when given some data like a roadmap of a city or a grid of tiles or points for a video game.
 When implemented, these algorithms will be given this data as a graph of nodes where the edges represent things like distance, maximum speed or the traversal time, all of which are based on moving from one node to the next.
 In this project, I want to attempt to substitute these types for *any* type in a similar way to how we use algebra to factor out variables.
-In functional programming, functions themselves can be treated as variables, and so by adopting similar methods we ignore the details about *how* and *why* we are pathfinding and *what with*.
+In functional programming, functions themselves can be treated as variables, and so by adopting similar methods we ignore the details about *how* and *why* we are pathfinding and *what with* in order to use A* in other situations.

 ## Uses